itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 someFunction();
 ```

-NOW, in the assignment of someFunction to the outerFunction call, the innerFunction is returned.
-And it didnt run.
+NOW, in the assignment of `someFunction` to the `outerFunction` call, the `innerFunction` is returned AND it didnt run.
 Outer function got executed, finished executing, no longer there in the call stack, variable value is not there anymore sinced its gone.

-BUT then we run the innerFunction where the invokation context now is the global space since we run it `someFunction()` in the global space and there is no `variable` variable there so the console log value should be undefined BUT THAT IS NOT THE CASE. the logged value is 'some variable' MAGIC?
-No, its closures baby. that function `someFunction` gets the variables defined in its lexical scope when it is invoked to work with
+BUT then we run the innerFunction at `someFunction()` where the invokation context now is the global space and there is no `variable` variable there so the console log value should be undefined BUT THAT IS NOT THE CASE.

+The logged value is 'some variable' MAGIC?
+No, its closures baby.
+That function `someFunction` gets the variables defined in its lexical scope when it is invoked to work with.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/i1qba36nc9xvci69tjyi.png)

 You might be thinking now, that's interesting.
-You know what is more interesting?
-You.
+You know what is more interesting? `You`.
 Nah, I am joking.
 You are not that interesting or you are but you know what's more interesting?
 You're not falling for it again, huh.
 Ok, what's more interesting is that `someFunction` doesnt only get its lexical scope but also its parent/outer function lexical scope, watch this.

 ```js
 function outerOuter() {